medavox/distribackup/docs/Design Document.md

 With this star topology, we are enabling the possibility of a decentralising publishing platform - self-hosted web pages with built-in scalability

+##Handling Incoming Messages

+* a queue of enums which each represent incoming events
+* a single event handling thread deals with each event in order
+* each event enum will need info about it attached, like WHICH peer announced its exit
+* connection operators receiving bytes (which they then decode into messages) will add to the queue

 each Peer has its own UUID, generated during first run and stored on-disk
 ------